 Jamila Rizvi is an author, presenter and political commentator.
-Described as one of the preeminent voices of young Australian women online, Jamila injects her own special brand of humour, irreverence and authenticity into the public debate.
+Described as one of the pre-eminent voices of young Australian women, Jamila injects her own special brand of humor, irreverence and authenticity into the public debate.

 Jamila’s easygoing, professional and infectious style puts her in high demand as an MC, interviewer and host.
 She has interviewed subjects as diverse as Bill Gates, Kim Kardashian, Julia Gillard, George Megalogenis, Dannii Minogue, Tom Keneally and Naomi Watts.

 Jamila is an Ambassador for CARE Australia and refugee advocacy group Welcome to Australia.
 She is a board member for public policy think tank, The McKell Institute and the Melbourne Writer’s Festival.

 Jamila studied at the Australian National University, where she was the student body president in 2008.
 Jamila holds Bachelor degrees in Law and Commerce and was named Young Alumnus of the Year in 2014.
 She lives in Melbourne with her husband Jeremy, son Rafi and a lot of washed but regretfully unfolded washing.

 For media inquiries regarding The Motherhood and Not Just Lucky, please contact: